kent-rasmussen/azt/ROADMAP.md

 - add progress of recording (on its own tab?)

 ## For Future Versions
+- Add comparison group button for rename framed group window (to help with transcriptions)
 - consider adding actual groups by datapoint for non-default tone reports
     - I.e., which data points are different
 - think through ease of use questions: